thilanga/thilanga.github.io/_posts/2018-09-01-how-to-boost-application-performance-without touching-the-core.md

 When building software, inevitably there comes the stage where the development team will start talking about performance improvements.
 And that’s when fingers get pointed.

-Some in the team will say didn't have enough time to think about it, due to the tight deadlines.
-Others will say there are too many changes to be made, and now they don't want to touch the code.
+Typically it's one of the last things a team think about due to time constraints and the tangibility of it.
+Product Owners will tend to push for the tangible features until the entire team realises there's a problem with performance.

 That’s why we, as developers, should think about the application’s performance at the very start of the project.
 Yes, even before we open the code editor and write the very first line.
+It's something that we should be raising from the bottom up as part of features that are required to be part of the core and discuss with the team along with Product Owners to ensure it goes into early implementation.

 I'll take an example from the project I'm currently working on.

 In my team, we were fortunate that performance improvements could be made without making changes to the core code base.
-The application is built using nested set model ([Tree structure](https://en.wikipedia.org/wiki/Tree_structure){:target="_blank"}).
+The application is built using nested set model (tree architecture). [link wiki].
 We use MongoDB to store the data and the application lifts the weight of object loading.

 In simple terms, we have only one class which is responsible for all data objects in the system.
-Yes, there are few more classes that help handling data validation, related data loading, and more, but the core of the application is one class.
+Yes, there are a few more classes that help handling data validation, related data loading, and more, but the core of the application is one class.
 Any data point in the system is an instance of that main class.

 ## The Problem

 This architecture has helped us scale the system without having to make any core changes to the code base.
-In fact, the core of the application hasn't been touched in years.
+In fact, besides maintenance, the core of the application hasn't seen any added features in years.

 But even though this architecture has lots of pros in our case, it has its drawbacks when it comes to performance.

 Our benchmark was for any endpoint to load within less than a second.
 Our application is very data heavy, and some endpoints were taking up to 4 seconds when doing calculations against big datasets.

-As we looked into the issue, it turned out to be that some helper classes responsible for calculations were regularly being calling.
+As we looked into the issue, it turned out to be that some helper classes responsible for calculations were regularly being called.
-Especially when pulling data from 3 or 4 levels down the chain.
+Most noticable 3 or 4 levels down the chain due to the tree architecture.

 ## We made two key changes to improve performance.